arikanev/digit_sequence_generator/README.md

 To test the above API and script, run `python run_tests.py`.

 In the future, tests should be added to:

-* For the augment_sequence method:
 * Assert the shape match between sequenceX.png and aug_sequenceX.png.

-* For generalizability/extensability:
+*(For the augment_sequence method)*

- * Ensure lack of runtime errors when generating images from other datasets.
+*Ensure lack of runtime errors when generating images from other datasets.
+*(For generalizability/extensability)*

 Future work should focus on:

 * Expanding on the number of augmentation methods.
 * Adding an option for sequence margins to be extended, as opposed to stretching the entire image.
+* More